SFDO-Tooling/CumulusCI/docs/config.rst

                 task: None

 .. note::
-    The value of ``task`` must be used when skipping a flow step that is a task.
-The value of ``flow`` must be used when skipping a flow step that corresponds to a flow.
+    The key of ``task`` must be used when skipping a flow step that is a task.
+The key of ``flow`` must be used when skipping a flow step that corresponds to a flow.

 When CumulusCI detects a task with a value of ``None``, the task is skipped.